lamberta/devkit-doc/ENVIRONMENT.md

 Also comes with a few other goodies including a `.plist` editor.

+## Eclipse (optional)
+Java IDE.
+Completely optional, but it has some powerful Android debugging tools.
+Talk to Martin or someone on the native team if you're not sure whether you need it or not.

+1. Download "Eclipse IDE for Java Developers" from http://www.eclipse.org/downloads/.
+2. Install ADT.
+From Eclipse, select `Help > Install new software...`.
+Press `Add...` and use the download URL https://dl-ssl.google.com/android/eclipse/.
+Select and install `Developer Tools`.

+Make sure to occasionally check for updates.
+For usage instructions talk to Martin and the native team.

 ## Homebrew
 An awesome package manager for OS X, with a huge up to date selection including core UNIX utilities (`wget`) and even full programs (`wine`).
 You'll also need it for `git`, `node`, etc. Other options exist but this is highly preferred.